ahshanhabibatik/course-registration-react/README.md

   Here's how state is managed in different aspects of my project:

- 1.Bookmarked Courses and Total Price:
+ ## Bookmarked Courses and Total Price:

      1.The bookmarkedCourses state is used to keep track of the courses that the user has added to their bookmarks.
 It is initialized as an empty array using useState.